Utility Warehouse contact number: help & complaints

 Do you need to contact Utility Warehouse?
 This guide breaks down the Utility Warehouse contact number, as well as other contact methods, to help you get in touch with the energy supplier fast.

 How do I contact Utility Warehouse?

+If you are already a customer, however, the number to call is different and depends on your issue.
 In the table below, we have listed the main Utility Warehouse contact number, as well as emergency contact information.
 All call centres are based in the UK.

 |Department||Phone number||Opening hours|

 |Customer service||0333 777 0777||Monday to Friday: 9am-5:30pm; Saturday 9am-4:30pm|

 |Complaints||0333 777 0777||Monday to Friday: 9am-5:30pm; Saturday 9am-4:30pm|

 |Energy Ombudsman||0330 440 1624||Monday to Friday: 8am-8pm, Saturday: 9am-1pm|